tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - A Zero-RTT mode was added, saving a round-trip at connection setup.

-- More encrypted handshake messages, including Certificate.
+- All handshake messages after the ServerHello are now encrypted.

-- Significant changes to the handshake records and state machine; removal of CCS.
+- The handshake state machine has been significantly restructured to be more consistent and to remove superfluous messages such as ChangeCipherSpec.

 - ECC is now in the base spec.

-- Other cryptographic improvements including the removal of compression and custom DHE groups, a revision of key derivation which now uses HKDF, change of RSA padding to PSS, and removal of DSA.
+- Other cryptographic improvements including the removal of compression and custom DHE groups, a revision of key derivation which now uses HKDF, changing the RSA padding to use PSS, and the removal of DSA.

-- Version negotiation has been simplified.
+- The TLS 1.2 version negotiation mechanism has been deprecated in favor of a version list in an extension.
+This increases compatibility with servers which incorrectly implemented version negotiation.

 ## Updates Affecting TLS 1.2